 Baylor University |

-- Baccalaureate degree from an accredited college or university.
+- Baccalaureate degree from an accredited educational institution (not waiverable).

-- Cumulative 2.9 undergraduate grade point average (GPA) on a 4.0 scale or a GPA of 3.0 on a 4.0 scale, based on the last 60 hours of undergraduate work.
+- Cumulative 2.9 undergraduate grade point average (GPA) on a 4.0 scale, based on the last 60 hours of undergraduate work.
+Waivers may be requested.

 - Applicants must have met admissions criteria as determined by the University.